eoztorun/tindog/README.md

-# tinder for dogs.
-#
-# A single-page static website.
+TinDog is a single-page static website.
 Built using HTML, CSS, and Bootstrap v4.2.